 Wedgwood is ripe for collecting with examples manufactured in a variety of bodies, colors and subject matter over 260 years of production.
 To the novice, Wedgwood is often light blue jasper or perhaps a familiar dinner service from childhood.
-What they might not realize is the breadth of production or the fact that Wedgwood collectors span the globe.… Read More
+What they might not realize is the breadth of production or the fact that Wedgwood collectors span the globe.
+Follow these pointers to learn how to identify Wedgwood and what to look for in this collecting area.… Read More

 Tag Archives: british ceramics

 BOSTON, MA – Skinner, Inc. will present an auction of European Furniture & Decorative Arts in its Boston Gallery on Friday, January 12th.
 With over 600 lots on offer, the auction will feature an expansive selection of fine silver as well as European furniture and decorative arts of the 17th through early 20th centuries.

 The auction opens on Friday, January 12th at 10AM with 300 lots of silver featuring a broad range of flatware and hollowware from the United States, England, and Europe.… Read More

 BOSTON, MA – Skinner is hosting a live auction featuring Country Americana on Thursday, November 17 and a Studio Art online auction November 10 through November 18.
 Interested bidders are invited to view items and meet with specialists in person on November 15 and November 16 or anytime online.

 Highlights featured in Country Americana on November 17:

 ♦ A selection of carved polychrome contemporary folk art, including historical and whimsical figures and weathervanes.… Read More